Building consent FAQs

 - How do I make a complaint to the BCA?

-Nelson City Council do not hold a license to supply Certificates of Title.
-This information can be accessed from Land Information NZ Online.
+Nelson City Council do not hold a license to supply Records of Title.
+This information can be obtained from Land Information NZ Online.

 A building consent may be issued prior to the approval of a resource consent, however this will usually be subject to an attached section 37 certificate, restricting the commencement of the work until the resource consent has been granted.